newtfire/newTutorials/rubyJekyll/tutorial.md

 ### Pushing your website files to publish on GitHub Pages

 Remember, you're screening these **local build** files from being pushed to GitHub.
-(GitHub Actions should do in the cloud what your Jekyll build is doing locally.)
+(GitHub Pages should do in the cloud what your Jekyll build is doing locally.)

-When you push your site to the cloud, it'll take the usual few minutes for GitHub Actions to publish GitHub Pages.
+When you push your site to the cloud, it'll take the usual few minutes for GitHub Pages to publish your website.
+You will first see a yellow dot on your repo as GitHub Pages works on assembling your site and publishing it.
+If it *fails*, you'll see a red X, and you can try to investigate what went wrong.
+If it *succeeds* you'll see a green checkmark, and you can go and look at your updated website.

 Watch to make sure there aren't any build errors on GitHub Pages, too, or anything that prevents the site from publishing.
 Most likely, if your site built locally, GitHub Pages will publish it in close to the same way, but your site might not look *quite* identical to your local build.
 For example, we're having trouble posting a "last-updated" date/timestamp on GitHub Pages, but we can get it to show in the local build.
 That's a matter [for further research and development](https://github.com/newtfire/jekyllSetup/issues/1)!

+Remember to post a link to your published website on the little "About" window in the GitHub code repository (or in your main Readme.md file) to help you and visitors to your repo see the site.

 ## Resources and further reading